heitorbaldo/General-Bioinformatics/README.md

-# Bioinformatics-Algorithms
+# General-Bioinformatics

-A repository of bioinformatics algorithms using the BioPython library
+A repository for general-purpose bioinformatics files.